 How Does BBS Work?

 BBS is intended to enable you to explore your interests before committing to a Ph.D. program or thesis adviser.
-To accomplish this aim, you will apply to and spend your first year within one of eight scientific homes called Tracks:
+To accomplish this aim, you will apply to and spend your first year within one of nine scientific homes called Tracks:

-The Biochemistry, Quantitative Biology, Biophysics and Structural Biology (BQBS) Track provides students with experimental, theoretical, and computational research training across a broad range of scales, from molecules to cells to whole organisms.Computational Biology and Biomedical Informatics
+Biochemistry, Quantitative Biology, Biophysics and Structural Biology The Biochemistry, Quantitative Biology, Biophysics and Structural Biology (BQBS) Track provides students with experimental, theoretical, and computational research training across a broad range of scales, from molecules to cells to whole organisms.Computational Biology and Biomedical Informatics Computational Biology and Biomedical Informatics is a field where biological and biomedical problems are addressed using diverse data sources with novel computational, statistical, and theoretical approaches.Human Genome Sciences The overall goal of the Human Genome Sciences (HGS) track is to train the next generation of scientists in the areas of human genomics, genetics, and bioinformatics.

 Track-based first year training